kailash-manasarovar/statement/docs/timeline/2024/december.md

 - I decide instead I'll ask Paul if he will accompany me to the Madrid police to make a further statement about attempted murder by poison in October 2024, and to help me move my stuff back to London from Spain.
 - I haven't seen Paul since 2001 - when he, Niall, and Simon visited me and, my boyfriend at the time, Brian at our flat in Hastings one night.
 - I have no idea Paul is on the North London porn-gang payroll as well.

+## Richard Freed

+- I contact Richard Freed on WhatsApp.
+- He's unblocked me and replies - he blocked me in April when I tried to reach out to him to ask for help - probably after being stonewalled at the Foreign Office because I knew he worked there.
+- We have a long WhatsApp chat which I didn't keep.
+- He tells me he's in Bali.
+- It's really nice to speak to someone normal that knows me, but he's not telling me anything I need to know, and I get the feeling he does know what's going on, and it's all hush hush, so I leave it there.
+- I don't hear from him again.

 ## A shift in the game